 We chatted about our Camino experiences (they had just completed the Portuguese Camino) and just about anything else that came to mind.
 The time passed too fast as we really enjoyed their company.

 They are considering a trip to the US in a year or two to walk the Appalachian Train from Georgia to Maine.
-We encouraged them to contact us so we can possible meet when they pass through NC.
+We encouraged them to contact us so we can possibly meet when they pass through NC.

 We said our goodbyes as we left the train in Madrid as they were going back to Denmark later in the day.